melscoop-test/debugging-self-hosted-runner/README.md

 ```

 ## What we are expecting
-One of this call should delete the runner, even if an action is linked to it.
+One of this call should delete the runner, no action should be linked to this runner after the job has ran.
+And should delete it even if an action is linked to it.

 # Test it
 Start the script with